hl7au/au-fhir-pd/pages/_includes/au-pd-healthcareservice-search.md

 -----------
 **Search: Payload Type (Service Category)**

-Chaned search (via Endpoint) based on token for the type of content supported by the endpoint.
+Chained search (via Endpoint) based on token for the type of content supported by the endpoint.

 `GET [base]/HealthcareService?endpoint.payload-type=[system]|[code]`